Profs. Haun Saussy and Rachel DeWoskin in conversation with Xu Bin at the 2020 US-China Forum

 Unit Description

-Center for East European and Russian/Eurasian Studies Compiles notices of fellowships and funding opportunities related to the region.
+Unit Center for East European and Russian/Eurasian Studies Description Compiles notices of fellowships and funding opportunities related to the region.

-Center for Latin American Studies CLAS awards research and travel fellowships for graduate students, as well as teaching assistantships in selected Latin American content courses.
+Unit Center for Latin American Studies Description CLAS awards research and travel fellowships for graduate students, as well as teaching assistantships in selected Latin American content courses.

-Committee on Southern Asian Studies Supports fellowships, travel grants, small research grants, and special projects for UChicago graduate students.
+Unit Committee on Southern Asian Studies Description Supports fellowships, travel grants, small research grants, and special projects for UChicago graduate students.

-Development Economics Center Funds exploratory travel, pilot programs, and research in low and middle-income countries for PhD students and faculty.
+Unit Development Economics Center Description Funds exploratory travel, pilot programs, and research in low and middle-income countries for PhD students and faculty.

-France Chicago Center Supports faculty intellectual and research initiatives related to or collaborating with France, as well as fellowships for UChicago students studying in France.
+Unit France Chicago Center Description Supports faculty intellectual and research initiatives related to or collaborating with France, as well as fellowships for UChicago students studying in France.

-Institute on the Formation of Knowledge Offers two-year research grants and one-year seed grants for faculty in any division or school.
+Unit Institute on the Formation of Knowledge Description Offers two-year research grants and one-year seed grants for faculty in any division or school.

-International House Offers graduate fellowships for engagement in the International House community, Global Impact Internships for graduate students, and Davis Projects for Peace funding for undergraduate students.
+Unit International House Description Offers graduate fellowships for engagement in the International House community, Global Impact Internships for graduate students, and Davis Projects for Peace funding for undergraduate students.

-Neubauer Collegium for Culture and Society Supports research on complex questions that require collaboration, inspire an interdisciplinary approach, and are informed by a humanistic perspective.
+Unit Neubauer Collegium for Culture and Society Description Supports research on complex questions that require collaboration, inspire an interdisciplinary approach, and are informed by a humanistic perspective.

-Nicholson Center for British Studies Offers grants for graduate and undergraduate students pursuing topics in the British Studies.
+Unit Nicholson Center for British Studies Description Offers grants for graduate and undergraduate students pursuing topics in the British Studies.

-Pearson Institute for the Study and Resolution of Global Conflict Supports innovative, data-driven research that seeks to understand and reduce global conflict and demonstrates public policy impact.
+Unit Pearson Institute for the Study and Resolution of Global Conflict Description Supports innovative, data-driven research that seeks to understand and reduce global conflict and demonstrates public policy impact.

 Resources